emedvedev/enigma/README.md

 ## Enigma models and features

-There's a bunch of things that can be configured in the emulator:
+Almost everything from the German Enigma machines can be configured in this
+emulator:

 * Rotor set: rotors from M3 and M4, the most famous Enigma machines, are pre-loaded.